farhan/python-tasks/Task2_MyUrlShortner/README.md

 ## Admin portal

-http://localhost:8000/admin/
+You need a user and password to access admin portal. http://localhost:8000/admin/

-You need a user and password to access it. you can create a user using the following command:
+you can create a user using the following command:

     ./manage.py createsuperuser